Untimely rains hit India's summer crops, delay rural economy recovery

 Sugar mills in Maharashtra, the No. 2 sugar state, were forced to delay the start of the new crushing season by a few weeks due to wet fields, said Prakash Naiknavare, head of the National Federation of Cooperative Sugar Factories Ltd.

-The heavy downpours also elevated prices of vegetables such onions and tomatoes and lifted food inflation to 7.89% in October from a year earlier.
+The heavy downpours also elevated prices of vegetables such onions and tomatoes and lifted food inflation to 7.89 percent in October from a year earlier.

-That in turn pushed inflation above the central bank's medium-term target of 4% in October for the first time in 15 months.
+That in turn pushed inflation above the central bank's medium-term target of 4 percent in October for the first time in 15 months.

 The untimely rains also delayed winter sowing of wheat, chickpeas, vegetables and other crops."I need to harvest soybean before planting sugarcane.
 But soybean harvesting has already been delayed," says Chikhale.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
 Use the code "GETPRO".
 Moneycontrol Pro offers you all the information you need for wealth creation including actionable investment ideas, independent research and insights & analysis For more information, check out the Moneycontrol website or mobile app.